yguitton/training-material/topics/statistics/tutorials/dome/tutorial.md

 - Was a comparison to __publicly available__ methods performed on benchmark datasets?
 - Was a comparison to __simpler baselines__ performed?

-!!! example "From Example Publication"
+> **From Example Publication**
-	DisEmbl-465, DisEmbl-HL, ESpritz Disprot, ESpritz NMR, ESpritz Xray, Globplot, IUPred long, IUPred short, VSL2b.
+> DisEmbl-465, DisEmbl-HL, ESpritz Disprot, ESpritz NMR, ESpritz Xray, Globplot, IUPred long, IUPred short, VSL2b.
 Chosen methods are the methods from which the meta prediction is obtained.

 ## 4.4 Confidence